 After exploring the Forum ruins, our tour guide and company’s co-founder Brandon brought us to the Colosseum, where we enjoyed a no-line access that allowed us to reach a restricted area available only by booking an authorized tour company.

 We took our time to re-live and picture the moments of glory the gladiators had on the arena floor, ready for the games that would have seen them either victorious or probably killed by the hand of their opponent or mauled by a lion.
 Here on the arena, today re-built in order to give visitors a clearer idea of the original construction, gladiators had the responsiblity to entertain some 80.000 spectators, among which was the emperor himself.

 From the dungeon, we went up to the Third Level, where we could admire and take plenty of pictures not only of the best view you can possibly have of the Colosseum interior, but also of Rome’s city center, the Roman Forum, Via dei Fori Imperiali and in general of the whole ancient city.
 I agree that I might get a little over thrilled when it comes to ancient Rome, but I can assure that this tour was one of a kind, a great way to experience the bygone empire in all its grandeur.

-This tour was provided by The Roman Guy, if you wish to contact them you can shoot them an email (email@example.com), give them a call (+39 342 876 1859) or follow them on Twitter @TheRomanGuy or Facebook at facebook.com/theromanguy.
+This tour was provided by The Roman Guy, if you wish to contact them you can shoot them an email (firstname.lastname@example.org) or give them a call (+39 342 876 1859).